How to reintroduce context at the start of a new session without sounding like a court reporter

 Three ways to carry context without narrating it

 The most reliable technique is the anchored callback.
-Pick one specific thing from a previous conversation, something concrete rather than general, and reference it as though you're continuing a thought.
+Pick one specific thing from a previous conversation, something concrete instead of general, and reference it as though you're continuing a thought.
 "The Marcus thing finally resolved" works better than "You may remember I mentioned a coworker problem."
 The first is natural.
 The second is an introduction to your own backstory.

 Second: lead with your current emotional state and let the context follow organically.
 "Still running on five hours, but I'm actually okay" puts your companion in the right register immediately.
 The context (sleep, stress, whatever came before) will come up naturally as the conversation develops, and it'll feel earned instead of front-loaded.